burlachenkok/exploring-python3/python3-note.md

   1. Normal class members (including the data members) are public except for some small support for Private Variables.
   2. All member functions/methods are virtual.
   3. Like in C++, most built-in operators with special syntax (arithmetic operators, etc.) can be redefined for user-defined classes.
-  4. Python Data attributes correspond to "data members" in C ++.
+  4. Python Data attributes correspond to "data members" in C++.
   5. Python supports multiple inheritance, and exceptions.
   6. In Python (and in Perl) there is no such term as function overloading.